omerio/knockout-app/docs/DOCS.md

 };
 ````

-# Adding New Items
+## Adding New Items

-With Knockout, adding new items to arrays is as easy as adding new objects to the observable arrays.
+With Knockout, adding new items to observable arrays is as easy as adding new objects to those arrays.
 The following code adds a new customer to the customers observable array:

 ````js
 this.add = function () {